scumabo/VolumeRenderingTFDesign/README.md

 3. Rebuild Voreen as in Step 1.

 4. In Voreen, Open the workspace for the tooth dataset (File -> Open Workspace... -> tooth.vws).
 For interative opacity adjustment, select the "SingleVolumeRaycaster" in the network graph.
 In "Properties", open the popup menu for "Classification" and select "Opacity Adjustment".

-[1] Ma, B.; Entezari, A.; Volumetric Feature-Based Classification and Visibility Analysis for Transfer Function Design, IEEE Transactions on Visualization and Computer Graphics (TVCG), to appear.